redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.1-preflight/README.md

 ### Step 3 - Accessing the Virtual Device Host

 A baremetal instance has been created in RHPDS that will host virtual instances meant to represent an edge device.
-Ask the lab instructor to provide login and authentication details.
+Ask the lab instructor to provide login and authentication details along with any steps that you may need to complete.

-It is highly encouraged to use the Cockpit web interface to complete the workshop exercises.
+It is highly encouraged that the Cockpit web interface be used to complete the workshop exercises.
 Cockpit provides:
 - An easy to access interface to managing virtual machines running on RHEL
 - Tooling for creating, starting, and stopping virtual machines
 - A web based console for bootstraping and troubleshooting